dsccommunity/SqlServerDsc/README.md

   * Additional parameters need when installing Analysis Services.
     * ASSysAdminAccounts
     * AsSvcAccount
+* The parameters below should be used from install Sql Server version 2016 or later only :
+    * SqlTempdbFileCount
+    * SqlTempdbFileSize
+    * SqlTempdbFileGrowth
+    * SqlTempdbLogFileSize
+    * SqlTempdbLogFileGrowth

 > **Note:** It is not possible to add or remove features to a SQL Server failover cluster.
 This is a limitation of SQL Server.
 See article